badmuriss/alcoolize/README.md

 ### ✨ Key Features

-- 🎲 **8 Different Games** - From classic "Never Have I Ever" to unique "Medusa"
+- 🎲 **8 Different Games** - From classic "Never Have I Ever" to unique "Scratch Card"
 - 🌍 **Multi-Language Support** - English, Spanish, Portuguese with automatic app restart
 - ⚙️ **Game Probability Control** - Adjust how often each game appears
 - ✏️ **Custom Content Editor** - Edit questions and words for each game